css-materials/course-site/content/syllabus/relational-data/index.md

 * Read ["Chapter 19 Joins"](https://r4ds.hadley.nz/joins) from "R for Data Science" 2nd Edition.

 <!--
-Add one topic more here TBD
+Add one topic more here, maybe databases which is a chapter of 2nd edition of book and there is dplyr extension of it https://r4ds.hadley.nz/databases
 For me see also 1ed for intro https://r4ds.had.co.nz/relational-data.html -->